NishitBhardwaj15/Student-Registration-Portal/readme.md

 - User Authentication and Session Management - Student and admin passwords are hashed before storage to ensure data security.
 Sessions are used to manage user authentication and track user interactions throughout the application.

-- Student Listing and Details - Display a list of registered students with basic with their details for admin.
+- Student Listing and Details - Display a list of registered students with their details for admin usage.

 - MVC Architecture: The project is structured using the Model-View-Controller (MVC) design pattern.